knutsoned/bevy_lazy_signals/architecture.md

 The specifics of the developer API are inspired by the [TC 39 Signals proposal](https://github.com/tc39/proposal-signals).

+It is lossy by default, which means if multiple signals are sent in the same tick, which every signal is applied most recently contains the value that will be propagated to the Computeds, Effects, and Actions.
+The prior signal values within the tick are overwritten before they are sent on as each command calls the merge_next function.

 The mappings of valid combinations of components to bundles is enumerated in the next sections.

 ## Primitives

 A propagator aggregates data from its dependencies.
 For a Computed, the data is merged into its LazySignalsState.
 An Effect may uses its source values to perform some side effects.
-A Task is an Effect but instead of having exclusive world access, it returns a CommandQueue to be evaluated by a LazySignals system when the Task completes.
+An Action is an Effect but instead of having exclusive world access, it returns a CommandQueue to be evaluated by a LazySignals system when the Action completes.
 It uses Bevy async tasks and is the default method to spawn long running operations.

-The commands returned by a Task as well as the closures passed to Effects may themselves send new signals, to be evaluated during the standard LazySignals update cycle.
+The commands returned by an Action as well as the closures passed to Effects may themselves send new signals, to be evaluated during the standard LazySignals update cycle.

 A LazySignalsState component holds the value, bound by the traits defined by LazySignalsData.
 An